Acly/krita-ai-diffusion/README.md

 ## <a name="installation"></a> Getting Started

-The plugin comes with an automated installer for the Stable Diffusion backend.
+The plugin comes with an integrated installer for the Stable Diffusion backend.

 ### Requirements

 * Windows or Linux (MacOS is untested)
-* NVIDIA graphics card with at least 4 GB RAM is recommended (CPU is supported, but slow)
+* NVIDIA graphics card with 6+ GB VRAM is recommended (CPU is supported, but slow)
-* _Linux only:_ Python must be installed (available via package manager)
+* _On Linux:_ Python and pip must be installed (available via package manager)

 ### Installation

-* If you haven't yet, go and install [Krita](https://krita.org/)! _Recommended version: 5.2.0_
+1. If you haven't yet, go and install [Krita](https://krita.org/)! _Recommended version: 5.2.0_
-* _[TODO: no release yet]_ Download and install this plugin.
-Like other Krita Python plugins, unpack the archive into your `pykrita` folder.
+1. [Download the plugin](https://github.com/Acly/krita-ai-diffusion/releases/latest).
+Unpack the archive into your `pykrita` folder.
     * _Windows:_ Usually `C:\Users\<user>\AppData\Roaming\krita\pykrita`
     * _Linux:_ Usually `~/.local/share/krita/pykrita`
-  * See [Krita's official documentation](https://docs.krita.org/en/user_manual/python_scripting/install_custom_python_plugin.html) for more information.
+    * Check [Krita's official documentation](https://docs.krita.org/en/user_manual/python_scripting/install_custom_python_plugin.html) if you have trouble locating it.
-* Activate the plugin in Krita and restart.
+1. Enable the plugin in Krita (Settings ‣ Configure Krita ‣ Python Plugins Manager) and restart.
+1. To show the plugin docker: Settings ‣ Dockers ‣ AI Image Generation.
-* In the plugin docker, click "Configure" to start server installation. _Requires ~10 GB free disk space._
+1. In the plugin docker, click "Configure" to start server installation. _Requires ~10 GB free disk space._

-### Custom ComfyUI Server
+### _Optional:_ Custom ComfyUI Server

 The plugin uses [ComfyUI](https://github.com/comfyanonymous/ComfyUI) as backend.
-As an _alternative_ to the automatic installation, you can install it manually, or use an existing installation.
+As an alternative to the automatic installation, you can install it manually or use an existing installation.
 If the server is already running locally before starting Krita, the plugin will automatically try to connect.
 Using a remote server is also possible this way.

 To use an external installation, the following extensions and models are required: